csc-training/csc-env-eff/contribute_guide/STYLEGUIDE.md

 ## Images, linked documents
  - Put all slides images in `slides/img` folder (tutorials/exercise folders can have their own img/)
- - Put large files in Allas (write access with project 2001659) bucket docs-files, e.g.  [https://a3s.fi/csc-env-files/README.md](https://a3s.fi/csc-env-files/README.md)
+ - Put large files in Allas (write access with project 2001659) bucket **csc-env-files**, e.g.  [https://a3s.fi/csc-env-files/README.md](https://a3s.fi/csc-env-files/README.md)
       - new files easy to share with `a-publish your-file.tgz -b csc-env-files`
+      - existing files can be updated (overwritten) with `a-put -b csc-env-files -n --override README.html`

 ## Syntax highlighting
  - Write SLURM flags in long format (`--nodes` instead of `-N`, etc.)
  - All examples should use minimum viable reserved resources.
 I.e don't write examples with --t=72:00:00 / --gres=gpu:v100:4 / --cpus-per-task=40, if it not needed.
    Users tend to use these as default values.
- - FIXME anchors not tested
  - Internal links as `[cool page](page.md)`, `[stuff in page](page.md#anchor)`, `[stuff in other section](../other_section/page.md)`,
    `[stuff elsewhere](../other_section/page.md#anchor)` (no _internal_ links with https://...)